 de Sarthe is pleased to present its second solo exhibition for the Vietnam-based contemporary artist Richard Streitmatter-Tran, titled, We No Longer See the Stars.
 Featuring a new series of paintings, sculptures, and interactive installations, the exhibition stages a commentary on the global tension and social unrest consequent to ongoing disputes across the world.
-We No Longer See the Stars opens on 18 January and runs through 7 March 2020.
+We No Longer See the Stars runs through 21 March 2020.

 In Bless the Beasts and the Children (2019-20), freestanding portraits of people of various ethnicities dressed in black are propped throughout the gallery.
 As visitors weave through the space, they are forced to confront the unwavering gaze of the painted subjects.
 Titled after the 1971 film, in which a group of youth struggle in a pyrrhic battle against preordained defeat, the series speaks to the universal tenacity of human will in the face of conflict.
 Positioned in a front-facing formation, the figures stand in a field of echoed silence.